philippkemmeter/nepp/README.md

 If, however, you want to nepp just one property of an object, you may call `nepp.property(this, '_prop')` and `this._prop` will be hidden in enumerations.

-## API of this library
+## API of this Library

 ### `nepp(o, [prefix=_])`

-Calling the library as a function "nepps" the object `o`, i.e. all properties of that object starting with `prefix` become hidden from beeing visible in enumerations.
+By calling the library as a function the object `o` is *nepped*, i.e. all properties of that object starting with `prefix` will be hidden in enumerations.

 `prefix` defaults to `_`, if not specified.

 ### `nepp.property(o, name)`

-Nepps `o[name]`.
+*Nepps* `o[name]`.

-Sometimes it's useful to nepp just one property.
-For instance, if you already nepped the whole object but then added a new protected property to the object.
-Nepping this single property instead of the whole object is then the more efficient way, because the properties that are already hidden in enumeration would be redecleared otherwise.
+Sometimes it's useful to *nepp* just one property.
+For instance, if you have already *nepped* the whole object but then add a new protected property to the object.  *Nepping* this single property is in this case more efficient than *nepping* the whole object, because the properties that are already hidden in enumeration would be redecleared otherwise.

 ### `nepp.createGS(o, name, [getter], [setter])`